bitcoin-sv/arc/doc/README.md

 You can select the store to use by setting the `metamorph_dbMode` in the settings file or adding `metamorph_dbMode` as an environment variable.

+#### Connections to Bitcoin nodes

+Metamorph can connect to multiple Bitcoin nodes, and will use a subset of the nodes to send transactions to.
+The other nodes will be used to listen for transaction INV message, which will trigger the SEEN_ON_NETWORK status of a transaction.

+The Bitcoin nodes can be configured in the settings file.

+#### Whitelisting

+Metamorph is talking to the Bitcoin nodes over the p2p network.
+If metamorph sends invalid transactions to the Bitcoin node, it will be **banned** by that node.
+Either make sure not to send invalid or double spend transactions through metamorph, or make sure that all metamorph servers are **whitelisted** on the Bitcoin nodes they are connecting to.

+#### ZMQ

+Although not required, zmq can be used to listen for transaction messages (`hashtx`, `invalidtx`, `discardedfrommempool`).
+This is especially useful if you are not connecting to multiple Bitcoin nodes, and therefore are not receiving INV messages for your transactions.

+If you want to use zmq, you can set the `peer_%d_zmq` settings to the full url (example `zmq://bitcoin:bitcoin@localhost:18332`) of the zmq endpoints in the settings file.

+ZMQ does seem to be a bit faster than the p2p network, so it is recommended to turn it on, if available.

 ### BlockTx